The eCMR or electronic consignment note is an essential solution to further drive the digitization of road freight transport.

 The electronic CMR in Spain arrived with its accession in August 2011 to the aforementioned Additional Protocol.
 As stated in the text, “any consignment note issued in accordance with this Protocol shall be deemed equivalent to the consignment note referred to in the Convention, and shall therefore have the same evidentiary force and produce the same effects as the latter”.

-In this way, the eCMR in Spain was legally protected and progress was made in the digital transformation of road freight transport.
+In this way, the digital consignment note or eCMR in Spain was legally protected and progress was made in the digital transformation of road freight transport.

 The consignment note, in both its traditional and digital versions, must be issued in three original copies, signed by the sender and the carrier.
 As stated in the CMR Protocol in Spain, the first copy will be sent to the sender, the second will accompany the goods and the third will be retained by the carrier.